-RepertoireID enables the analysis of the TCRα and TCRβ repertoire clonotypes in patients’ tumor FFPE (as well as fresh frozen) samples.
-The ultra-deep, TCR-specific RNA sequencing data derived from the NeXT assay is processed by our TCR Analytics Engine, and a report is generated providing key metrics such as expressed clonality; CDR3 nucleotide and amino acid sequences; clonotype quantitation, distribution, and frequency; V, D, and J gene segments usage and overlap; and CDR3 nucleotide sequence length.
-These deliverables enable researchers to investigate the TCR repertoire’s potential as a predictive biomarker of response to immunotherapies and combination therapies.
+RepertoireID enables the analysis of the TCRα and TCRβ clonotypes in patients’ tumor samples.
+The ultra-deep, TCR-specific RNA sequencing data derived from the NeXT assay is processed by our TCR Analytics Engine, and a report is generated providing key information and aggregate metrics pertaining to the TCR repertoire.
+These deliverables enable researchers to investigate the TCR repertoire’s potential as a predictive biomarker of response to immunotherapies.

 ImmunoID NeXT is the first commercial platform that enables the comprehensive characterization of the immune repertoire using data derived from an augmented, exome-scale platform, designed specifically to explore multidimensional oncology biomarkers.

-NeoantigenID utilizes the tumor and matched normal ImmunoID NeXT configuration to accurately differentiate between somatic and germline mutations and to generate analytics for the identification of potentially immunogenic neoantigens, incorporating information such as HLA typing, MHC-binding prediction (for Class I and Class II), similarity-to-self, similarity-to-known antigens, and immunogenicity.
+NeoantigenID utilizes the tumor and matched normal ImmunoID NeXT configuration to accurately differentiate between somatic and germline mutations and to generate analytics for the identification of potentially immunogenic neoantigens to inform the development of personalized therapeutics.

-In addition to the identification of putative neoantigens for personalized therapeutic development, NeoantigenID also provides an evaluation of the mutational landscape of the tumor, delivering both the neoantigen load and TMB for biomarker discovery applications.
+In addition, NeoantigenID also provides an evaluation of the mutational landscape of the tumor, delivering both the neoantigen load and TMB for biomarker discovery applications.